nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API promotes the handle to the JavaScript object so that it valid for the lifetime of the outer scope.
+This API promotes the handle to the JavaScript object so that it is valid for the lifetime of the outer scope.
+It can only be called once per scope.
+If it is called more than once an error will be returned.

 ### References to objects with a lifespan longer than that of the native method
 In some cases an addon will need to be able to create and reference objects